cchudzicki-ocw-testing/14.771-fall-2021/content/pages/readings.md

 **The demand for health**

-*TO READ IN DETAIL*
+*Read the following in detail:*

-- Banerjee, Abhijit, Arun G. Chandrasekhar, Esther Duflo, and Matthew O. Jackson (2019).
+- \*\*\* Banerjee, Abhijit, Arun G. Chandrasekhar, Esther Duflo, and Matthew O. Jackson (2019).
 "Using gossips to spread information: Theory and evidence from two randomized controlled trials." *The Review of Economic Studies* 86, no. 6: 2453-2490.
-- Chernozhukov, Victor, Mert Demirer, Esther Duflo, and Ivan Fernandez-Val (2020).
+- \*\*\* Chernozhukov, Victor, Mert Demirer, Esther Duflo, and Ivan Fernandez-Val (2020).
 "Generic Machine Learning Inference on Heterogeneous Treatment Effects in Randomized Experiments, with an Application to Immunization in India."
 No. w24678.
 National Bureau of Economic Research.

 **Other readings**